 Which takes approximately four hours.
 At the beginning of the day, you could ascend gently for an hour up to Ghandrukkot (2100m.) and descend steeply to the Kimron Khola (1700m.).
 Immediately, ascend steeply and walk at a level for an hour and still ascend gently to the final camp.
-Chhumrung is a gateway to Annapurna Sanctuary trek and inhabited by Gurung, one of the major Ethnic group of Nepal.
+Chhumrung is a gateway to the Annapurna Sanctuary trek and is inhabited by Gurung, one of the major Ethnic groups of Nepal.

 It takes about five hours.
 Leaving Chhomrong, the trail descends on a stone staircase and crosses the Chhomrong Khola on a swaying suspension bridge, then climbs out of the side valley.
-High above the Modi Khola on its west bank, the trail passes through the tiny settlement of Tilicho in forests of bamboo, rhododendron and oak.
+High above the Modi Khola on its west bank, the trail passes through the tiny settlement of Tilicho in forests of bamboo, rhododendron, and oak.
 Climbing further on a rocky trail (beware of the stinging nettles) you reach three hotels at Sinuwa, at 2350m.
 Climb in rhododendron forests to Kuldi, at 2520m.
-This was once a British sheep breeding project; now the stone houses are an ACAP visitor centre and check post.
+This was once a British sheep breeding project; now the stone houses are an ACAP visitor center and check post.
 In winter, it's common to find snow anywhere from this point on.
 Descend a long, steep stone staircase into deep bamboo and rhododendron forests.
 It is then a short distance on a muddy trail to Bamboo Lodge (2340m.).

 It takes about four hours.
 From here, the valley widens and becomes less steep and you can see the gates to the sanctuary.
 The trail is less steep.
 As the trail continues into the sanctuary, it crosses two avalanche tracks on a narrow trail that hurdles up against the cliffs.
-After short trek you will be at Bagar (3310m.), a meadow and some abandoned hotels.
+After a short trek, you will be at Bagar (3310m.), a meadow, and some abandoned hotels.
 The normal trail follows the left side of the valley.
 Now the trail appears gently ascent until you reach Machhapuchhare Base Camp (3820m.).
 Here you find almost 6 to 7 lodges.
 This is one of the places, where you can enjoy the view of Mount Hiunchuli (6441m.), Annapurna South (7229m.), Annapurna I (8091m.), Annapurna III (7555m.), Gangapurna (7454m.) and Machhapuchhare or Fish Tail (6997m.).
-The path follows through alpine meadow and after some distance your trails go gently up.
+The path follows through an alpine meadow and after some distance, your trails go gently up.
 After a short trek, you begin to approach Annapurna Base Camp (4170m.).
-From here, you can see the views of several peaks at 360 degree.
+From here, you can see the views of several peaks at 360 degrees.

 Which takes about five hours.
 It's much easier going down.
 You should have no problem reaching Sinuwa in a single day from Annapurna Base Camp.
-Now you trek through Himalayan Hotel to Dovan.
+Now you trek through the Himalayan Hotel to Dovan.

-After breakfast, our tour guide will take to for historical monuments sightseeing in Kathmandu valley such as Boudhhanath: visit Bodhnath Stupa, one of the biggest Buddhist shrines in the world, where we observe Buddhist monks in prayer in the monasteries surrounding the stupa than visit Pashupatinath: the most famous Hindu temple in the country, located on the banks of the holy Bagmati River.
+After breakfast, our tour guide will take to for historical monuments sightseeing in Kathmandu valley such as Boudhhanath: visit Bodhnath Stupa, one of the biggest Buddhist shrines in the world, where we observe Buddhist monks in prayer in the monasteries surrounding the stupa then visit Pashupatinath: the most famous Hindu temple in the country, located on the banks of the holy Bagmati River.
 Here you see Hindu holy men (sadhus) meditating, pilgrims bathing and occasionally funeral pyres burning on the ghats.
-Kathmandu durbar square: you will enjoy with different Hindus Temple, Goddes Kumari, and legend of kathmadu valley and in the evening farewell dinner in Nepalese Restaurant, overnight at Kathmandu in Hotel.
+Kathmandu durbar square: you will enjoy with different Hindus Temple, Goddes Kumari, and legend of Kathmandu valley and in the evening farewell dinner in Nepalese Restaurant, overnight at Kathmandu in Hotel.